pepopo978/nampower/README.md

 Trying to cast a spell within the appropriate window before your current spell finishes will queue your new spell.
 The spell will be cast as soon as possible after the current spell finishes.

+There are separate configurable queue windows for:
+- Normal spells
+- On swing spells (the window functions as a cooldown where you cannot instead so that I don't have to track swing timers)
+- Channeling spells
+- Spells with terrain targeting

 ### Why do I need a buffer?
 From my own testing it seems that a buffer is required on spells to avoid "This ability isn't ready yet" errors.